-A. The presence of wetlands on the property which are regulated under the Act (Rule 8.02).

-- B. The verification of the delineated edge of wetlands on the property (Rule 8.03); or - C. Whether the Rules apply to a proposed project, or not, or confirmation that a project is exempt according to Rule 6.00 (Rule 8.04).
+- A. The presence of wetlands on the property which are regulated under the Act (Rule 8.02). - B. The verification of the delineated edge of wetlands on the property (Rule 8.03); or - C. Whether the Rules apply to a proposed project, or not, or confirmation that a project is exempt according to Rule 6.00 (Rule 8.04).

-8.02 Signatories to ApplicationsRequest to Determine Presence of Wetlands
+8.02 Request to Determine Presence of Wetlands

-- A. All applications must be signed by the applicant and the applicant's name must be clearly printed near the signature. - B. In cases where the property is owned or controlled by a corporation, company, partnership, city, town, municipal, state, or federal agency, fire district, association, club, non-profit agency or estate, the application shall be signed, accompanied by the titles of all signatories as follows: - 1) For a corporation, company, fire district, association, club, non-profit agency: by an officer with legal authority to bind the appropriate entity; - 2) For a partnership: by a general partner; - 3) For a municipality, state, federal, or other public agency: by either a principal executive officer or ranking elected official.
-For purposes of this section, a principal executive officer of a municipality or other governmental agency includes: - (a) The chief executive officer of the agency, or - (b) A senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency; - 4) For an estate: by the executor/executrix of the estate. - C. Written, notarized authorization must be obtained from those property owners, other than the applicant, who own property containing freshwater wetlands, area(s) of land within fifty (50) feet, riverbanks, and floodplains that will be directly altered as a result of a proposed project.
-Such alterations include all those alterations as defined under the term ealter the character in Rule 5.00. - D. If the applicant is a government agency or entity with the power of condemnation, the government agency or entity must demonstrate that it has the requisite condemnation authority, or demonstrate that the proposed project area(s) lies within an easement that it maintains.
-In such cases, written, notarized authorization from each property owner who owns property containing freshwater wetlands that will be altered as a result of a proposed project may not be required. - A. An applicant seeking a Request to Determine the Presence of Wetlands must submit the following documents and adhere to the following requirements: - 1) A completed application form (Rules 7.01 and 7.02); - 2) The appropriate fee (Rule 7.11 (A)); and - 3) A site plan of the subject property (Rule 7.03), while desirable, is not required.
+- A. An applicant seeking a Request to Determine the Presence of Wetlands must submit the following documents and adhere to the following requirements: - 1) A completed application form (Rules 7.01 and 7.02); - 2) The appropriate fee (Rule 7.11 (A)); and - 3) A site plan of the subject property (Rule 7.03), while desirable, is not required.
 At a minimum, a tax assessor's map that includes a title block and locus map drawn to a scale no smaller than 1" = 100' with sufficient fixed reference points is required.
 The tax assessor's map must be legible and clearly depict property boundaries.
 The site plan or tax assessor's map must not depict any proposed project or activities. - 4) If property boundaries are not clearly identifiable on the property itself, the applicant must clearly identify those boundaries with labeled markers such as flags or stakes. - B. The CRMC will inspect the property and issue a determination stating whether or not regulated wetlands are present.
-The purpose of this determination is to determine whether wetlands are present on the property and the type of such wetlands, not to verify the specific location of any such wetlands.

-C. Any determination regarding the presence of wetlands issued by the CRMC in accordance with this Rule shall be valid for a period of three (3) years from the date of issue.
+The purpose of this determination is to determine whether wetlands are present on the property and the type of such wetlands, not to verify the specific location of any such wetlands. - C. Any determination regarding the presence of wetlands issued by the CRMC in accordance with this Rule shall be valid for a period of three (3) years from the date of issue.

-8.03 General Fee Requirements Request to Verify Wetland Edge
+8.03 Request to Verify Wetland Edge